9 Steps to Creating an Effective Emergency Response Plan [+ Template]

 Today’s workforce is more distributed than ever, especially with a drastic shift to remote and hybrid working environments.
 This distributed model makes emergency communication increasingly important—but also more challenging.

 When evaluating mass notification solutions, it may be easy to fall into the trap of thinking a standalone text messaging tool is sufficient.
-But a simple mass texting system doesn’t have the functionality to communicate reliably with your people during critical events.
+However, a simple mass texting system doesn’t have the functionality to communicate reliably with your people during critical events.
 When the health and safety of your people are at stake, only an enterprise-grade emergency communication system can offer the speed, reliability, and user experience you need.

-A mass notification system with multichannel delivery, two-way communication, pre-built notification templates, and threat intelligence can help protect your people and business.
+A mass notification system with multichannel delivery, two-way communication, pre-built notification templates, and integrated threat intelligence can help protect your people and business.
 With a modern emergency communication system, you can rapidly send and receive messages across multiple channels and ensure everyone gets the information they need when they need it.
 By automatically syncing with your HRIS or Active Directory, you’ll never have to worry about inaccurate employee contact information, which is critical to safeguarding message deliverability.

-Designing a Modern Emergency Response Plan
+Designing a Modern Emergency Plan

 Every business needs a solid plan for communicating with employees during emergencies and other business-critical events.
 Minutes can mean the difference between a minor impact and a major disaster.
 The heat of a crisis is not the time to figure out how to effectively communicate and ensure the safety of your employees.